katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### Authors credits

+We are attributing the authors in the commits without the need of creating a pull request. ???

 ## Adding a translation via pull request

-If you want to integrate this translation yourself, you can also create a pull request after following the issue and submitting it.
-Please
+If you want to integrate the translation yourself, you can also create a pull request after filling out the issue template by following this guide.

-find a missing translation in your language, please follow these guidelines to assist in the process:

 1. Fork the repository.

-2. Open up the [translation file for your language] as well as the [English translations], as they are always up-to-date.
+2. Open the [translation file for your language] as well as the [English translations], as they are always up-to-date.

 3. Compare the languages side-by-side and add the missing translations.